melanierogan/inclusive_bot_archive/README.md

 Inclusive bot
 =============

-Checking for unfriendly terminology in your repo
+Checking for unfriendly terminology in your repo!